 All classes are held on Saturdays during the school year.
 Children (ages 8-15) must be residents of Indian River County and pass a swim test.
 The introductory class, Opti 1 and Opti 2 are offered free of charge.
 Opti 3 and Shelby Race Team practice 2 days a week and involve a nominal fee.
 Scholarships are available.

-Fall 2020 Registration is now available
+Fall 2020 Registration is full

 Grades 3 to 6 only - Students must be 8 years old prior to Sept 1, 2020.